nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 2.1.3.1 Adding a smart food goal
 Fitr also understands particular keywords.
 If you would like to set a target for your calorie intake, you can key in your goal following the format below.
 By adding a smart food goal, Fitr will help you calculate your percentage completion and update it accordingly.

-> :bulb: **Additional information:** Smart food goals are linked to the calorie intake of its created date
+> :bulb: **Additional information:** Smart food goals are linked to your calorie intake of its created date

 Format: `goal food > NUMBER_OF_CALORIES`
         or `goal food Eat more than NUMBER_OF_CALORIES calories`